iacore/libredo/readme.md

 ## optimization ideas

+The current `BijectMap` is fast enough already.

-cache lookup, so `BijectMap.add` can be used later faster
+- cache lookup, so `BijectMap.add` can be used later faster

-coz: tested. not useful.
+- coz: tested. not useful.

-ReleaseFast: same speed as ReleaseSafe.
+- ReleaseFast: same speed as ReleaseSafe.